raphker/raphker.github.io/content/en/projects/fossilation.md

 _The project was put together for the “Matières d'image” exhibit as part of the 2021 Hors Pistes Festival, curated by Géraldine Gomez._

-_Photo credits : © Samuel Bianchini_
+_Photo credits: © Samuel Bianchini_

 ![](/images/projects/fossilation-5.jpg)
 ![](/images/projects/fossilation-6.jpg)